 Dr. Schneeweiss is Director of the Harvard-Brigham Drug Safety Research Center funded by FDA/CDER and Co-Chair of the Methods Core of the FDA Sentinel program.
 He is voting consultant to the FDA Drug Safety and Risk Management Advisory Committee and member of the Methods Committee of the Patient Centered Outcomes Research Institute.
 He is Past President of the International Society for Pharmacoepidemiology and is Fellow of the American College of Epidemiology, the American College of Clinical Pharmacology, and the International Society for Pharmacoepidemiology.

 He teaches courses at Harvard on Advanced Pharmacoepidemiology and on Effectiveness Research in Longitudinal Healthcare Databases among others.

 He received his medical training at the University of Munich Medical School and his doctoral degree in pharmacoepidemiology from Harvard.

 Local representatives can answer questions about the Profiles website or help with editing a profile or issues with profile data.
-For assistance with this profile: HMS/HSDM faculty should contact Human Resources at faculty_serviceshms.harvard.edu.
+For assistance with this profile: HMS/HSDM faculty should contact feedbackcatalyst.harvard.edu.
+For demographic and contact information changes only, HMS/HSDM faculty should contact Human Resources at human_resourceshms.harvard.edu.
 SPH faculty should contact Faculty Affairs at facultyaffairshsph.harvard.edu).